iocage/iocage_legacy/doc/source/using-uuids.rst

 If multiple jails match the short name iocage will throw a warning.

 You can use the short UUIDs with any subcommand.

+Also, jail TAGs can be used interchangeably with UUIDs:

+``iocage console mytag``